YuliaDobrova/magic-ball/README.md

 # magic-ball

-A project practiced on the Web Development Intro Day
+Project created as part of Web Development Day at BrainStation (Vancouver).